 In 1967, Saint Lucia became a federated state associated with the United Kingdom.
 This meant they had full responsibility for their own internal affairs, while the UK had responsibilities for their external affairs and defense.

-This arrangement ended on February 22, 1979, when Saint Lucia achieved full independence, although the island shares Queen Elizabeth II as its head of state and reigning constitutional monarch.
+This arrangement ended on February 22, 1979, when Saint Lucia achieved full independence, although the island shares King Charles III as its head of state and reigning constitutional monarch.

 INTERESTING FACTS !!!